 However: could one even survive 60 days of modern medicine?

-3/27/2024 update: * After 15 years (and 16 PCPs at the clinic I've been going to) --and roughly annual blood panels, my health insurance refused to pay for my last labs, so the contract outfit doing the tests billed me $290 --!-- blaming my last PCP for using inadequate diagnostic codes --and despite my insurance statements saying that I owed nothing to anyone.
-I appealed, finally getting notice that my appeal was dismissed, and getting rebilled ("Past Due"), this time discounted to $130.
+3/27/2024 update: * After 15 years (and 16 PCPs at the clinic I've been going to) --and roughly annual blood panels, my health insurance refused to pay for my last labs, so the contract outfit doing the tests (Quest Diagnostics) billed me $290 --!-- blaming my last PCP for using inadequate diagnostic codes --and despite my insurance statements saying that I owed nothing to anyone.
+I appealed, finally getting notice that my appeal was dismissed, and getting rebilled ("Past Due"), this time to a discounted $130.
 That was after half a year and a stack of correspondence --so I just paid up.
+But then, a week later: back comes their check for $130 as a "write-off", and no further explanation.

 * I'm a Navy veteran, so I applied to the nearby VA clinic with my DD-214 discharge paper, was accepted/"enrolled", and I'll see how that goes.